mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/index.md

 DKP Insights Engine collects events and metrics on the Attached cluster, and uses rule-based heuristics on potential problems of varying criticality, so they can be quickly identified and resolved.
 These Insights are then forwarded and displayed in the DKP Insights Dashboard.

+The DKP Insights Dashboard gives you several different ways to filter and sort insight items.

 Within the DKP Insights Dashboard, you can filter insights for a selected cluster or project by:

 - Project name
 - Cluster name
 - Description
+- Type

-From the DKP Insights Dashboard, you can toggle by Severity level:
+From the DKP Insights Dashboard, you can toggle by each Severity level:

 - Critical
 - Warning
 - Notice

-Alternately, the DKP Insights Dashboard gives you several different ways to filter and sort insight items.

 ## Architecture